youngan2810/youngan2810/README.md

 # 👋 Hi, I'm Nguyen Thanh An

-I'm a third-year Electronics and Telecommunications student at **University of Engineering and Technology - VNU**, based in Hanoi, Vietnam.

-I'm currently learning and building small projects in **Embedded Systems, IoT, and Edge AI**.
+I'm a third-year Electronics and Telecommunications student at **University of Engineering and Technology - VNU** I'm currently learning and building small projects in **Embedded Systems, IoT, and Edge AI**.
 I enjoy working with microcontrollers, sensors, communication protocols, and simple AI applications for real-world devices.